int-brain-lab/ibl-alignment-gui/docs/source/getting_started.rst

    * - Shortcut
      - Action
-   * - :kbd:`Alt+3` / :kbd:`Shift+Alt+3`
+   * - :kbd:`Alt+4` / :kbd:`Shift+Alt+4`
      - Cycle through slice types (forward / backward)

-The options are:
+The Allen Brain Atlas average template and annotation template are always available.
+Alongside them, one option is added for each histology volume found for the session, so the number of options depends on the data provided:

+- Allen Brain Atlas average template
+- Allen Brain Atlas annotation template
 - Red channel of the histology image
 - Green channel of the histology image
-- Allen Brain Atlas average template
-- Allen Brain Atlas annotation template

 .. note::
    The red and green histology channels are optional inputs and will not be displayed if not provided.
+Sessions registered with the anatomical pipeline instead get one option per volume produced by the registration.

 Figure 4: Fit Figure